 In Lambeth and nationally, budget pressures are particularly challenging within social care, where we have seen rising levels of demand and spend and increasing cost pressures in recent years.
 There remains uncertainty around the level of long-term funding for local government and councils must continue to manage the council's finances prudently, which means identifying options for savings and income generation proposals.
-In 2024, Lambeth Council will agree a new Medium Term Financial Strategy for 2024/25 and the Market Position Statement will be updated to reflect the latest financial position.
+In February 2024, Lambeth Council agreed a new Medium Term Financial Strategy for 2024-25 - 2027-28, which sets out the significant financial challenge facing the council for this period, with a further update to this position published in July 2024, which included the substantial in-year pressures in the Adult Social Care service.
+The Market Position Statement has been updated to reflect the latest financial position.

-In 2022/23, Lambeth spent £127.50m on Adult Social Care - an increase from £118.62m in 2021/22.
-This increase has been driven by a range of factors, including rising care costs during the 2022/23 financial year impacting the cost of placements and care packages.
-83% of overall Adult Social Care net expenditure is from care packages and placements.
+In 2023-24, Lambeth spent £181.9m on Adult Social Care - an increase from £157.0m in 2022-23.
+This increase has been driven by a range of factors, including continuing rising care costs during the 2023-24 financial year impacting the cost of placements and care packages.
+In 2023-24, 82% of overall Adult Social Care net expenditure was from care packages and placements.

-The tables right illustrate Lambeth's average weekly cost for care home and supported living placements and home care packages in 2022/23:
+The tables right illustrate Lambeth's average weekly cost for care home and supported living placements and home care packages in 2023-24:

 The NHS financial framework for the next five years currently remains uncertain, with significant challenges facing partners across the health system, The ambition of South East London Integrated Care Board (ICB) - which includes Lambeth - is to provide a stable financial environment which supports continuous improvement and investment in healthcare and outcomes.
-At the core of our plans is a funding commitment that is ambitious, realistic, achievable, and sufficient to deliver real change.
-This involves a focus on investment in approaches that address known areas of inequity, relating to health inequalities, prevention, and mental health.
-The ICB's commitment to financial sustainability will also be vital for ensuring that the ICB delivers on
+At the core of our plans is a funding commitment that is

-Lambeth's average weekly cost for care home and supported living placements and home care packages in 2022/23
+Lambeth's average weekly cost for care home and supported living placements and home care packages in 2022-23